xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (keith)   Add text output to xSchedule allowing run time countdowns and text overlays -- bug (keith)   Fix #814 Make video start time editable -- bug (keith)   Fix #820 Fix triangle wave form in wave effect -- bug (keith)   Fix end channel not updating on layout tab -- enh (keith)   Add documentation of xSchedule web api to the source repository -- enh (keith)   Add colour reordering as an output process in the scheduler.
+   -- enh (keith)   Add pixel reversing as an output process in the scheduler -- enh (keith)   Add import to xSchedule to allow importing of xLights 4 schedules.
 2017.2  Jan 31, 2017
    -- bug (sean)   Bundle up package so that xSchedule has the properties files needed to run 2017.1  Jan 31, 2017
    -- enh (dkulp)   Support groups within groups.
 Preview should be correct with groups within groups -- enh (dkulp)   Add sequence option for allowing blending of effects between models/groups